What you need to know

-So, how do you avoid contributing to this cruelty?
-Never buy a puppy from a pet store, no matter what they tell you.
-It is commonly known that pet store puppies are puppy mill puppies.
-Meet the mother dog before buying a puppy.
-It’s that simple.
 If you can’t meet the mother dog, and see where and how she lives…….don’t buy the puppy.
 Responsible breeders have nothing to hide.
 They are proud of the way they raise their puppies.
 Don’t fall for puppy millers common tricks of deception.
 They will say yes, you can visit the kennel.
 But when the time comes to actually visit, they will offer excuses such as saying they will save you the trip because they will be in your area, or they will want to meet you in a parking lot.
 Know what red flags to look for.
-Read below.

 Thinking of buying a dog online?
-In 2020, people buy everything online, but think about it, a dog?
+In 2022, people buy everything online, but think about it, a dog?
 There are many reasons why this is a problem.
 First, dogs are a major purchase, just like a house or a car.
-A dog will be with you for 10 or more years.
+A dog will be with you for 14 or more years.
 Therefore, it’s very important for you to see for yourself where the dog is coming from.
 You should meet the mother dog to see her condition and where and how she lives.
-The temperament of your dog is very important.
+The temperament and health of your dog is very important.
 When dogs are taken away from their mothers too soon, they miss important steps in early development that can lead to anxiety and behavior issues for life.
-If you can’t meet the mother dog and see where and how she lives, don’t buy the puppy.
+Buying a puppy based off a photo is risky.
+If you can’t meet the puppy and the mother dog and see where and how she lives, don’t buy the puppy.
 Also, see our testimonial page.

 If you are looking for a puppy on a website that sells hundreds of puppies please read this.